twofingerrightclick/svdoever.github.io/src/pages/Sitecore-93-SXA-custom-rendering.md

 Although Sitecore provides many ways to present visualization of data within a rendering variant, in my opinion [Scriban templates](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/scriban-templates.html) should be used where possible.
 Scriban is a more developer-oriented approach where you write code in the Scriban template language that makes most other options obsolete.
 In my experience rendering variants are created by developers who want to work in a structured way and use versioning and source-control, instead of clicking together Sitecore items for every HTML element they want to render.

-For more information on working in a structured way with Scriban supporting real development tools like Visual Studio code, source-control and team development have a look at the following projects:
+For more information on working in a structured way with Scriban supporting real development tools like Visual Studio Code, source-control and team development have a look at the following projects:

 - [SXA CLI](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/add-a-theme-using-sxa-cli.html) - by Sitecore
 - [SXA Umbrella](https://github.com/macaw-interactive/sxa-umbrella#sxa-umbrella) - my take on a more enhanced approach to the SXA CLI functionality with better team development support (plug plug)